elixir-lang/elixir-lang.github.com/_posts/2012-04-24-a-peek-inside-elixir-s-parallel-compiler.markdown

 * `{ :compiled, ^child }` - a message sent by the child informing us that compilation finished.
 Note that use of `^` before the variable `child` to tell Elixir to match the current value of `child` with the one received in the message.
 If compilation succeeds, we move forward and spawn the next child by calling `spawn_compilers` recursively;

 * `{ :EXIT, ^child, { reason, where } }` - this is the message sent by the child process in case it dies.
 This message is only received if the child is started via `spawn_link`.
-In the message, we can find the reason while it fails and the stacktrace.
+In the message, we can find the reason why it failed and the stacktrace.
 We then proceed to call an Erlang internal function to re-raise the error in the main process, effectively stopping compilation.

 With this code, we were able to compile each file inside a different process.
 However, notice that we are not yet compiling in parallel.
 Every time we spawn a child process, we wait until it succeeds (or fails) before moving to the next step.
 We are going to eventually compile files in parallel, but before we reach to this point, let's understand the problem of dependencies between files.